M. A. Matin (Chandpur politician)

-M. A. Matin was a Bangladesh Nationalist Party politician and the former member of parliament for Comilla-23 and Chandpur-5.
+M. A. Matin was a Bangladesh Nationalist Party politician and a former member of parliament for Comilla-23 and Chandpur-5.

 Career

 Matin was elected to parliament from Chandpur-5 as a Bangladesh Nationalist Party candidate in 1991.
-He lost the 1996 election to Bangladesh Awami League candidate, Rafiqul Islam.
+He lost the 1996 election to Bangladesh Awami League candidate Rafiqul Islam.
 He was re-elected from Chandpur-5 in 2001.

-He was elected a member of parliament from Undivided Comilla-23 (present Chandpur-5) in the 1979 Bangladeshi general election.
+He was elected a member of parliament from the undivided Comilla-23 constituency (present Chandpur-5) in the 1979 Bangladeshi general election.

 Death

 M. A. Matin died on 26 May 2020.